‘Won’t a freelancer do just as good of a job as an agency in developing my website/app?’, you ask.

 Of course, anyone can screw up.
 But we are convinced that in the ‘freelancers versus development company’ comparison, a company wins most of the time.
 There are only a few exceptions.

-And I am not saying it just because I work for a software development company.
+And it's not because we are a software development company.
 In fact, Greenice is a company with a freelance background.
 Most of our team members, including both co-owners, are former freelancers.

 Besides, we’ve also been on your side of the fence.
 We used to outsource some tasks (like SEM or design) to freelancers and now moved to an agency.